nt92/nikhilthota.com-hugo/content/writing/fasting.md

 ---
 title: "What happens when you don’t eat for 72 hours?"
 date: 2020-12-27
-description: "A ‘trip report’ of my 3 day fast, backed by science."
+description: "I did a 3 day fast and only had coffee, water, and electrolytes.
+Here is a ‘trip report' of my fasting experience, backed by science."
-tags: ["Health"]
+tags: ["Health", "Fasting", "Nutrition"]
 favorite: true
 # draft: true
 emoji: 🥑